Towards zero waste

-Back to Swedish Waste Management CEO Wiqvist, who thinks perfection in recycling is possible, an idea worth striving for.
+Back to Swedish Waste Management and Recycling Association CEO Wiqvist, who thinks perfection in recycling is possible, an idea worth striving for.

 ‘“Zero waste” – that is our slogan’, he says.
 ‘We would prefer less waste being generated, and that all the waste that is generated is recycled in some way.
 Perfection may never happen, but it certainly is a fascinating idea.’